go-fair-us/go-fair-us.github.io/_events/2020-02-27-Go-FAIR-US-Atlanta-Workshop.md

 ### Reflections

-Workshop participants spent a lot of time looking at what exists from Go FAIR training resources to engagement opportunities in our communities.
+Workshop participants spent a lot of time looking at what exists from GO FAIR training resources to engagement opportunities in our communities.
 The group also relfected on our current assessment of the data landscape, especially in the areas of:

  - Capacity building
  - Making progress
  - Change, build, and train

-One of the concrete outcomes from the workshop is the [Go FAIR US website](http://www.gofair.us/) and communication channels.
-Visit the website for further information on how to become active in the Go FAIR US community!
+One of the concrete outcomes from the workshop is the [GO FAIR US website](http://www.gofair.us/) and communication channels.
+Visit the website for further information on how to become active in the GO FAIR US community!

 <p style="font-size: 0.9rem;font-style: italic;"><img style="display: block;" src="https://live.staticflickr.com/8720/17011081887_2552773e86_b.jpg" alt="Atlanta Sign"><a href="https://www.flickr.com/photos/131901977@N02/17011081887">"Atlanta Sign"</a><span> by <a href="https://www.flickr.com/photos/131901977@N02">melissa.zilke</a></span> is licensed under <a href="https://creativecommons.org/licenses/by/2.0/?ref=ccsearch&atype=html" style="margin-right: 5px;">CC BY 2.0</a><a href="https://creativecommons.org/licenses/by/2.0/?ref=ccsearch&atype=html" target="_blank" rel="noopener noreferrer" style="display: inline-block;white-space: none;margin-top: 2px;margin-left: 3px;height: 22px !important;"><img style="height: inherit;margin-right: 3px;display: inline-block;" src="https://search.creativecommons.org/static/img/cc_icon.svg" /><img style="height: inherit;margin-right: 3px;display: inline-block;" src="https://search.creativecommons.org/static/img/cc-by_icon.svg" /></a></p>